 In this Part, unless the contrary intention appears —

-aircraft means any machine or craft that can derive support in the atmosphere from reaction with the air;
+aerodrome means that part of the Island described in Schedule 3;

-the aerodrome means that part of the Island described in Schedule 3.
+aircraft means any machine or craft that can derive support in the atmosphere from reaction with the air.

-64. Use by aircraft
+64. Use and closure of aerodrome

 (1) Subject to this regulation, the aerodrome may be used for the landing, servicing and departure of aircraft, the embarkation and disembarkation of passengers and the transport of freight.